Anatomy of Flowering Plants — NEET 2027 | 2–3 Questions Per Exam, Free Bilingual Practice

 Lateral roots arise from the pericycle, a ground tissue, while xylem and phloem patches belong to the vascular system.

-👆 Want all 188 Anatomy of flowering plants questions?
-Get them in the app.
+👆 Want all 188 Anatomy questions in Hindi & English?
+Get them free in the app.
+Download MedicNEET →

 MCQ